 Are we defining people by the issues they are facing?
 Are we seeing them as whole people with their own strategies for navigating systems?

-Are we asking people to make unsustainable tradeoffs in our service models/ policy work?
+Are we asking people, and especially those who have been historically marginalized, to make unsustainable tradeoffs in our service models/policy work?

-Are our services trauma-informed and culturally responsive, recognizing the different challenges and values at play in our lives?
+Are our services trauma-informed and culturally responsive, recognizing the different challenges and values at play in people’s lives?

-Principle 2: Push against harms in communities already facing the greatest adversity.
+Principle 3: Push against harms in communities already facing the greatest adversity; support healing and regeneration.

 Are we reaching/considering the least resourced/capitalized communities in our area?